maRce10/coded_bioacoustics/content/post/2018-07-04-Issues_spectral_parameters-PCA.md

                     img = FALSE, impute = TRUE)
 ```

-Finally, let's pack the acoustic data and metadata together as a 'extended_selection_table' ([check this post to learn more about these objects](https://marce10.github.io/bioacoustics_in_R/2018/05/15/Extended_selection_tables.html)):
+Finally, let's pack the acoustic data and metadata together as a 'extended_selection_table' ([check this vignette section to learn more about these objects](https://marce10.github.io/warbleR/articles/annotation_data_format.html#extended-selection-tables)):